hswick/falsebyte-carbon-voting/README.md

 This code base demonstrates a simple trustless carbon voting solution.

-If you want to see the repo with work towards Aragon integration check out the `aragon` branch.

 The point of this project was to address the prblems provided by this [Aragon nest proposal](https://github.com/aragon/nest/issues/6).
 Which is meant to address the different tradeoffs between different token weighted voting systems.
 The different implementations are all centered around the Double Vote attack.

 The double vote attack is when two colluding parties make it seem like they collectively own more ERC20 tokens than they really do.
 For example, say Alice has 10000 ColoradoCoin, and Bob has 10000 ColoradoCoin.
 Alice votes 'yes' and records her balance of 10000 tokens.
 She then tries to pull a fast one and transfers all of the tokens to Bob.
 He also votes 'yes', but with a recorded weight of 20000 tokens.
 This makes it look like collectively they both voted with a total of 30000 tokens, even though they really only have 20000 tokens.